FREQUENTLY ASKED QUESTIONS

 Yes, digital signatures are completely legal.
 According to the Electronic Signatures in Global and National Commerce Act, otherwise known as the “ESIGN Act”, digital signatures have the same legal standing as handwritten signatures.

-Yes, Zoho Sign complies with the ESIGN act in the US region and also with the standards of the advanced electronic signatures of eIDAS for countries in the European Union.
+Yes, Zoho Sign complies with the ESIGN Act in the US region and also with all the three levels of electronic signature standards (simple, advanced, qualified) defined by the eIDAS regulation for countries in the European Union.

 Where can I find detailed information regarding security, compliance and privacy policies?